 What it boils down to is this - lot of prospective buyers for your property, negotiating for a lower commission becomes a lot easier.

 Visit RACV.com.au for more advice and services associated with selling your home.

 With so many different ways of structuring agent commissions, how do we sort them all out and know which agent is right for you?

 Most people will tend to visit their local real estate agencies and decide from there.
 However, we’ve found that up to 75% of people go with the very first agent they talk to!
 For such a big decision it’s unlikely that the first agent will be the best.
 You need to be able to check out several, take a quick overview of their offerings and maybe even negotiate with them all simultaneously.
 It’s a decision that could mean a difference of tens of thousands of dollars later on.

-Finally, once you’ve selected a handful of agents you like, watch their proposals roll in and compare offerings all on the site completely for free.
+Finally, once you’ve selected 2-3 agents you like, watch their proposals roll in and compare offerings all on the site completely for free.

-They’ll contact you personally — all licensed real estate agents, not salespeople — ready to work out a deal which works best for you.
+They’ll contact you personally — all property experts, not salespeople — ready to work out a deal which works best for you.
 Then, with their contact details like email address and phone number in hand, you can pursue even better rates, offerings, and services.
 Everything is on the table.
 It’s that easy.

-The right agent will make everything else easy.
-Agentselect.com.au makes finding them easy too.
+Agentselect.com.au makes finding them easy.
 Take a look today to simplify the biggest decision in your real estate journey.